Screen Time

 Holocron Panel

-Section titled “Holocron Panel”Native React component in the-holocron Electron app.
-Glass-morphism card with Framer Motion transitions.
-Moon icon in the nav bar.
-Displays: curfew countdown ring, phone presence indicator, quick action buttons, weekly schedule, per-screen status.
+Section titled “Holocron Panel”Native React component in the-holocron Electron app — ScreenTimePanel.tsx.
+A ShieldAlert icon (lucide-react) in the nav, and a curfew countdown ring animated with a plain CSS stroke-dashoffset transition, no Framer Motion.
+Displays: countdown ring, phone presence indicator, quick action buttons, weekly schedule, per-screen status.
 Designed to match the Holocron’s existing dark aesthetic without looking like a corporate parental control dashboard.

 API Reference